 Born And Raised In Myanmar

-Aung La N Sang’s family moved to the nation’s capital so he and his siblings could attend the Yangon International School.
-His father supported the household as a merchant working in the country’s popular jade production and trade industry.
+Aung La N Sang’s family moved from Myitkyina to Myanmar’s biggest city so he and his siblings could attend the Yangon International School.
+His father supported the household as a merchant working in the country’s jade industry.

-Aung La N Sang scored impressively high grades, and was quite the active athlete in team sports.
-He played on several of the school’s varsity squads, and competed against other international schools from neighboring countries.
+Aung La N Sang scored impressively high grades and was enthusiastic about sports and played on several of the school’s varsity squads, but he was disappointed by his teams’ inability to match others from schools in neighboring countries.

-When his senior year came to a close, he planned to study abroad in the United States, and one day hoped to return home in an effort to make life better for a new generation in Myanmar.
+When his senior year came to a close, he planned to study abroad in the United States, and one day hoped to return home and make life better for a new generation in Myanmar.

-“There is a big level of difference [when it comes to coaching] in Myanmar versus elsewhere,” he continued.
-“And hopefully, in my lifetime, I can close that gap.”
+“There is a big level of difference [when it comes to coaching] in Myanmar versus elsewhere and hopefully, in my lifetime, I can close that gap,” he adds.

 A New Beginning